Intellectual Property Policy

 8. Income Distribution

-IP owned by the College shall be distributed according to the following:
+When IP is owned by the College it shall be distributed according to the following:

 a) 50% Creator(s) (personal)

-b) 30% Creator's school or equivalent department (for support of research and other creative activity)
+b) 30% Creator's Faculty or equivalent department (for support of research and other creative activity)

-c) 20% College (Research Office funds for discretionary support of research and other creative activity)
+c) 20% College (Office of Research & Innovation funds for discretionary support of research and other creative activity)

-In the event of joint creators, the payments made to the creators under the above schedule shall be divided equally among the creators, except as may be otherwise agreed to by the creators and approved by the Research Office.
+In the event of joint ·creators, the payments made to the creators under the above schedule shall be divided equally among the creators, except as may be otherwise agreed to by the creators and approved by the Office of Research & Innovation.

 The College may postpone the distribution of Net Royalty Income when future expenses relating to the applicable technology, such as patent prosecution costs, or an infringement suite, are reasonably anticipated.